gazorby/fish-autols/README.md

 # fish-autols

-> Automatically run `ls` when changing directories
+> Automatically run `exa` when changing directories

 A fish plugin to list files after `cd` automatically.
+When a git repository is detected, it will use exa's `--git` option to show each file's git status

 ## 🚀 Install

+⚠️ You need [exa](https://the.exa.website/) for this plugin to work

 ```
 fisher add Gazorby/fish-autols